gabriel-aranha/go-mocker/README.md

     REDIS_PASS -> yourpassword
     REDIS_URL  -> address:port
     ```
-    1.3 (Optional) Set the POST API auth key.
+    1.3 (Optional) Set the PUT API auth key.
 If set, the PUT method needs the auth key as a bearer token:
     ```
     AUTH_KEY -> yourauthkey
     ```